Fairfield Area High School

 Fairfield Area High School is a small, rural, public high school located in the borough of Fairfield, Pennsylvania, United States.
 The school serves students from most of southwestern Adams County.
 In 2016, enrollment was reported as 366 pupils in 9th through 12th grades.
 The school employed 29 full-time teachers.

 The school's mascot is the Green Knight.
 The school is part of the Fairfield Area School District.

-Extracurriculars

-Fairfield Area School District offers a wide variety of clubs and activities, and an extensive sports program.
-The bulk of the programs and associated spending are centered on the high school students.